Checking drug interactionsInformation and resources for checking potential drug interactions

 The expansion in provision of drugs, both to treat and prevent disease, has been accompanied by rise in associated hazards, errors and adverse events.
 Prescribing has also become progressively complex: with the development of increasing numbers and varieties of drugs and more individuals with compound co-morbidities taking multiple medications.
 These factors amplify the likelihood of drug interactions, side-effects and administration errors .

 Two or more drugs given together can apply their effects independently, or they can interact.
 Potentially harmful drug interactions may only occur in a small number of individuals, but true incidence can be hard to establish.
 The severity of harmful interactions can vary between individuals.
-Those at increased risk include older people and those with impaired kidney (renal) or liver (hepatic) function .
+Those at increased risk include older people and those with impaired organ function or comorbidities .

 Therefore, the General Medical Council advise that health professionals should use electronic and other systems to improve the safety of prescribing.
 These systems can highlight interactions and allergies and ensure consistency and compatibility of medicines prescribed, supplied and administered .

 The British National Formulary (BNF) Interactions tool is a useful resource for health professionals.
 Some general practice and travel clinic computerised patient record systems incorporate a drug interactions checker.
-However, these systems still depends on the health professional obtaining a comprehensive drug history from the traveller and entering details into the system.
+However, these systems still depend on the health professional obtaining a comprehensive drug history from the traveller and entering details into the system .

 The potential effect of any planned medication on a traveller with pre-existing medical conditions also need to be considered.
 The importance of taking a through medical history, including details of any current or recent medication, prior to prescribing any further medication should not be underestimated .